FnXML/FnXML/README.md

 %Address{name: "John Doe", street: "42 Main St.", city: "Ely", state: "MN", zip: 55731}
 ```

-(Disclaimer) A work in progress, don't bet your business on it.
+(Disclaimer) This is very Alpha software at the moment, and definitely a work in progress, don't bet your business on it.

-Tools:
+Implemented Tools:

 - a NimbleParsec XML parser
 - a transformer - this can be used to take the stream of XML elements and output another stream of